Elisabeth Mann Borgese

 In 1979 Elisabeth moved to Canada as a Senior

-At Dalhousie she taught undergraduate and graduate students, continued
+At Dalhousie she taught undergraduate and graduate

-receive honours and awards from governments,
+workshops, and to receive honours and awards from governments,

 extraordinary for a person of any age, let alone one who had already

 achieved so much.
 She became a Canadian citizen and received